silent-cipher/echoFlow/README.md

    cd stakeStream
    ```

+2. Tnstruction to add chrome extension:

+   - Open Chrome browser and navigate to `chrome://extensions/`
+   - Enable Developer mode by toggling the switch in the top right corner.
+   - Click on the `Load unpacked` button in the top left corner.
+   - Navigate to the `extension` folder in the project directory and select it.
+   - The extension should now be installed and visible in the extensions list.

-2. Install dependencies for the frontend (Next.js):
+3. Install dependencies for the frontend (Next.js):

    ```sh
    cd frontend
    npm install
    ```

-3. Run the development servers:
+4. Run the development servers:

    - For Next.js (frontend):